-Table 3 provides an exhaustive account of the model fit with our benchmark calibration.
-To compute the data moments, we first compute the corresponding moments for each country, and then take the average across the GIPS countries, resulting in a set of moments that are representative of the common features of these countries.
-Furthermore, for the second moments, we HP filter the data series with a filtering parameter 6.25 to extract the business cycle frequency fluctuations for annual data (Ravn and Uhlig, 2002).
-To compute the model moments, we compute 50,000 short run simulations of the IMD model with 300 periods each, and we discard the first 100 periods.
-Similarly to the data moments, we HP filter the simulated data to compute the second moments.
+Table 3 provides an exhaustive account of our benchmark calibration.
+To compute the data moments, we first compute the corresponding moments for each country, and then take average across the GIPS countries, resulting in a set of moments representative of the common features of the GIPS countries.
+Furthermore, for the second moments, we HP filter data series with a filtering parameter 6.25 to extract the business cycle frequency fluctuations for annual data (Ravn and Uhlig, 2002).
+To compute the model moments, we execute 50,000 short run simulations of the IMD model with 300 periods each, and we discard the first 100 periods.
+Similar to the data moments, we HP filter the simulated data to compute the second moments.35